DFC302/subseeker/README.md

 # What makes it different?
 (**see example below**)
 Subseeker flourishes with the use of keywords.
 These keywords can be found in the wordlists folder.
 However, keywords can also be made up on the fly using the [--keywords] option.
-Subseeker can also use the output from other tools like sublister, subfinder, knock, etc. Using the [--createsubs] option on the output files from these tools, subseeker will create a list of keywords that can then be used to find deep level subdomains.
+Subseeker can also use the output from other tools like sublister, subfinder, knock, etc. Using the [--generate] option on the output files from these tools, subseeker will create a list of keywords that can then be used to find deep level subdomains.
 This in turn, creates a huge list of subdomains returned for the user.

+Subseeker also parses all domains and keywords into a set, so dupliate domains are removed.
+No need to uniquely sort the output files.

-Subseeker can also parse data from certificate sites individually, if the user does not want to search all certificate sites at once.
+Subseeker can also parse data from certificate sites individually, if the user does not want to search all certificate sites at once using the [--singlesearch (option)] option.

 Subseeker parses data from crtsh, certdb, censys, certspotter, threatcrowd, and virustotal.